prashi23/Shopaholic-3D/README.md

  ![image](https://user-images.githubusercontent.com/54631569/111794928-c002cb00-88ec-11eb-8eda-02dc30905112.png)

- - Instructions: If you click this button you will land up on page on which you can select which map's instructions you want to look on.
-(For example: The instructions for map 1 is listed below)
+ - Instructions: If you click this button you will land upon a page on which you can select which map's instructions you want to look on.
+(For example, The instructions for map 1 is listed below)

  ![image](https://user-images.githubusercontent.com/54631569/111795560-53d49700-88ed-11eb-85fc-47a5e697007f.png)

  ![image](https://user-images.githubusercontent.com/54631569/111795720-78307380-88ed-11eb-80d4-c4a7f5bcab01.png)

-###### You can use the '<' buttonUI on the screen and 'BACK' button to move back to the previous scene.
+###### You can use the '<' button on the screen and the 'BACK' button to move back to the previous scene.

 **Game Mode**: If you hit the play button you will land on a new menu where you can select between the two menus.